BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

 \subsection{Neuroanatomical Trajectory Modeling}

-We next evaluated whether the learned representation captures continuous neuroanatomical trajectories through brain age estimation and post-stroke temporal prediction.
-Results are summarized in Fig.~\ref{fig:Downstream_Results}(i-k). \paragraph{Brain Age Estimation} BrainDINO consistently achieved the lowest mean absolute error (MAE, years) across all training data ratios on the combined IXI, LONG579, and Pixar cohort (Fig.~\ref{fig:Downstream_Results}(i)), significantly outperforming all baselines at every supervision level ($p<0.05$).
-Under extreme label limitation ($10\%$, $n=144$), BrainDINO attained an MAE of $7.33 \pm 0.85$ years, compared with BrainIAC ($12.50 \pm 0.94$), DINOv3 ($13.58 \pm 1.02$), and BrainMVP ($15.22 \pm 0.92$), corresponding to an absolute reduction of $5$--$8$ years.
+We next evaluated whether the learned representation captures continuous neuroanatomical trajectories through brain age estimation and post-stroke temporal prediction. \paragraph{Brain Age Estimation} BrainDINO consistently achieved the lowest mean absolute error (MAE, years) across all training data ratios on the combined IXI, LONG579, and Pixar cohort (Fig.~\ref{fig:Downstream_Results}(j)), significantly outperforming all baselines at every supervision level ($p<0.05$).
+Under extreme label limitation ($10\%$, $n=144$), BrainDINO attained an MAE of $7.33 \pm 0.85$ years, compared with DINOv3 ($13.58 \pm 1.02$), BrainMVP ($15.22 \pm 0.92$), and BrainIAC ($20.26 \pm 0.94$), corresponding to an absolute reduction of $6$--$13$ years.
 Notably, BrainDINO with only $20\%$ labeled data ($6.02 \pm 0.77$ years) already surpassed all baselines trained with $100\%$ data, demonstrating strong data efficiency.
-Under full supervision ($100\%$, $n=1440$), BrainDINO maintained the lowest MAE at $5.54 \pm 0.75$ years, while the best baseline BrainIAC remained at an MAE of $7.50 \pm 0.89$ years ($p<0.05$).
-Complete results are provided in Supplementary Table~9.
+Under full supervision ($100\%$, $n=1440$), BrainDINO maintained the lowest MAE at $5.54 \pm 0.75$ years, while the strongest baseline (BM-MAE) reached an MAE of $9.12 \pm 0.88$ years, with BrainIAC the weakest at $19.40 \pm 0.89$ years ($p<0.05$).
+Per-ratio values are tabulated in Supplementary Table~9.

-Age-stratified MAE under full supervision (Fig.~\ref{fig:Downstream_Results}(j)) revealed a nuanced lifespan profile (Supplementary Table~16).
+Age-stratified MAE under full supervision (Fig.~\ref{fig:Downstream_Results}(k)) revealed a nuanced lifespan profile (Supplementary Table~16).
 BrainDINO achieved the strongest performance in the youngest ($0$--$9$: $2.31$ years vs.\ DINOv3 $3.70$, $p<0.05$) and oldest ($70+$: $10.45$ years vs.\ BrainMVP $24.13$, $p<0.05$) age groups, as well as in the $50$--$69$ bin ($8.16$ vs.\ BM-MAE $12.74$, $p<0.05$).
 In the mid-life bins ($10$--$49$), differences were not statistically significant, with DINOv3 and BrainIAC achieving marginally lower errors in the $10$--$29$ and $30$--$49$ groups respectively.
 These findings suggest that brain-specific pretraining yields the greatest gains at the extremes of the age distribution, where normative aging signatures are most pronounced.